-It appears Kate Hamill and I must agree to disagree on what a stage adaptation of a Jane Austen novel should entail.
+It appears Kate Hamill and I must politely agree to disagree on what a stage adaptation of a Jane Austen novel should entail.

-Hamill is the actor-playwright at the Hudson Valley Shakespeare Festival who has adapted ‘Sense and Sensibility’ and ‘Pride and Prejudice’ – to rapturous reviews in ‘The New York Times’ as well as transfers off-Broadway.
+Hamill is the actor-playwright at the Hudson Valley Shakespeare Festival who adapted Sense and Sensibility and Pride and Prejudice – to rapturous reviews in The New York Times as well as transfers off-Broadway.
 Both plays have had subsequent productions around the country, and Hamill intends to adapt all of Austen’s novels eventually.

-It’s difficult to imagine how she might top her version of ‘Pride and Prejudice’ – currently in its area premiere, staged by artistic director Joanie Schultz as WaterTower Theatre’s season opener.
-Given this show’s wind-tunnel level of energy and clattering theatrical cleverness (some of it devised by Schultz), when Hamill gets around to adapting ‘Mansfield Park,’ she may have to hire a troupe of Marx Brothers impersonators and let them thwack away at each other.
+Having seen her version of Pride and Prejudice – currently in its area premiere, staged by artistic director Joanie Schultz at the WaterTower Theatre — it’s difficult to imagine how she might top it.
+Given this show’s wind-tunnel level of energy and clattering theatrical cleverness (some of it devised by Schultz), when Hamill gets around to adapting Mansfield Park, she may have to hire a troupe of Marx Brothers impersonators, put them in dresses and let them thwack away at each other.

 OK.
 So let’s address some important considerations: